-Aareal reported a strong TCE ratio of 19.8% and a fully loaded Tier 1 leverage ratio of 6.1% as of 31 December 2020, significantly higher than those of its closest peers.
+Aareal reported a strong TCE ratio of 19.3% and a fully loaded Tier 1 leverage ratio of 5.7% as of June 2021, significantly higher than those of its closest peers.
 TCE comprises the bank's Common Equity Tier 1 (CET1) capital, but no longer of the €300 million in high-trigger Additional Tier 1 (AT1) instruments after our recent bank's methodology update, which excludes such instruments from TCE and includes them in our Advanced LGF analysis.

-Given its good capitalisation, Aareal is able to digest both risk-weighted asset (RWA) increases because of a deterioration in asset quality following the economic downswing in 2020 and early 2021 and a larger increase in regulatory RWA.
+Given its good capitalisation, Aareal is able to digest risk-weighted asset (RWA) increases originating from deteriorations in asset quality following the economic downswing in 2020 and early 2021 as well as a larger increase in regulatory RWA.
 We expect the bank to be able to maintain and retain a capital ratio of close to 14% despite the aforementioned strain, and taking into account high future dividend payouts, with a communicated medium-term target payout ratio of 70%-80% (thereof 50% base dividend and 20-30% supplementary dividend).
 For 2020 and 2021, management has already decided to refrain from calling its €300 million high-trigger AT1 instrument and has postponed a decision on the dividend payout because of the economic crisis.
-Both factors and the bank's sale of its Aareon minority stake supported its capital position in 2020.
+Both factors and the bank's sale of its Aareon minority stake to Advent International supported its capital position in 2020.